BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: BENNS Model

 \subsection{Average Traffic Latency Approximation}

-To approximate the average traffic latency, we developed an approximator, which is a fully-connected, feed-forward NN with 2 hidden layers with 16 neurons each, using the Sigmoid activation function, as it performed the best in comparison to other NN architectures.
+To approximate the average traffic latency, we developed an approximator, which is a fully-connected, feed-forward NN with 2 hidden layers with 16 neurons each, using the Sigmoid activation function, as it performed the best in comparison to Support Vector Regression (SVR), Gaussian Process Regression (GPR), Linear Regression (LR) and other NN architectures (Section~\ref{result_eval_approx}).
 Glorot Normal was used for parameter initialisation, and Adamax was used for parameter optimisation with a learning rate of 0.05.
-The empirical analysis of the assumptions made (Section \ref{empirical_analysis_results}) showed that only the maximum CPU and bandwidth demands impacted the traffic latency.
+The empirical analysis of the assumptions made (Section~\ref{empirical_analysis_results}) showed that only the maximum CPU and bandwidth demands impacted the traffic latency.
 Therefore, the approximator was trained to approximate the traffic latency for a given maximum CPU and bandwidth demands.
-Section \ref{apprx_dg} describes how the data was generated to train the approximator.
+Section~\ref{apprx_dg} describes how the data was generated to train the approximator.
+The simple, lightweight architecture of the NN enables faster approximation (Section~\ref{results_hybrid}) even on CPUs, obviating the need for GPUs (Section~\ref{exp_setup}).

 Before training, outliers were removed from the dataset using the Inter-Quartile Range method.
 We subtracted the total propagation delay from the traffic latencies because the total propagation delay for an SFC remains constant irrespective of the traffic flow, and the traffic latency is directly proportional to the total propagation delay.
 Subtracting the total propagation delay from the traffic latency allows the approximator to learn the proportional influence of the maximum CPU and bandwidth demands on the traffic latency.
 To reduce noise, 20 successive time slots were binned, and the median maximum CPU and bandwidth demands, and traffic latencies were computed.
 70\% of the data was used for training, with 10\% used for validation and 20\% for testing.
 The data was first normalised and then trained over 200 epochs.
-Evaluation results of the approximator are given in Section \ref{result_eval_approx}.
+Evaluation results of the approximator are given in Section~\ref{result_eval_approx}.